Poehavshi/Facial-recognition/README.md

 This project must include three different types of inputs for networks:
 1) With faces images
-2) With key dots of face
+2) With key-points of face
 3) With ellipses of face

 https://trello.com/b/fkVozqb6/facial-recognition